Family and Medical Leave Policies

 • Leave must be taken within 1 year of birth of a child.

 • Academic year in which birth takes place will not normally count toward mandatory tenure review.
-The faculty member desiring this option must submit a written statement to the department chair or dean within the academic year in which the birth occurs.
+The faculty member desiring this option must submit a written statement to the unit head or dean within the academic year in which the birth occurs.

-• Category BFaculty member entitled to parental leave only (i.e. non-birth mothers, and partners).
+• Category BFaculty member entitled to parental leave only (i.e. adoption, non-birth mothers, and partners).

 • Primary caregiver (provides at least 50% of child care) may also:

-• arrange with department chair for modified duties for one term
+• arrange with the unit head for modified duties for one term, in accordance with the units workload policy

 • Leave and/or modified duties must take place within 1 year of birth or adoption of a child.

-• Academic year in which birth takes place will not normally count toward mandatory tenure review.
-The faculty member desiring this option must submit a written statement to the department chair or dean within the academic year in which the birth or adoption occurs.
+• Academic year in which birth or adoption takes place will not normally count toward mandatory tenure review.
+The faculty member desiring this option must submit a written statement to the unit head or dean within the academic year in which the birth or adoption occurs.